henryorton/paramagpy/examples/pcs_fit_constrained/README.rst

 .. literalinclude:: ../../../examples/pcs_fit_constrained/pcs_fit_constrained.py
 	:lines: 9-10

 To fit the the anisotropy and orientation without position, the linear PCS equation can be solved analytically by the SVD gridsearch method but using only one point with a radius of zero.
-This tensor is then saved.
+The Q-factor is then calculated and the tensor is saved.

 .. literalinclude:: ../../../examples/pcs_fit_constrained/pcs_fit_constrained.py
-	:lines: 12-16
+	:lines: 12-18

 *Output:* [:download:`pcs_fit_constrained.png <../../../examples/pcs_fit_constrained/calbindin_Er_HN_PCS_tensor_position_constrained.txt>`]